jawah/niquests/docs/user/quickstart.rst

     asyncio.run(main())

 .. note:: You can also use an ASGI app within a synchronous Session at the cost of loosing streaming responses.
+And in the sync version, lifespan events (startup, shutdown) are handled automatically.

 WSGI Applications (Sync)
 ~~~~~~~~~~~~~~~~~~~~~~~~